TheSynt4x/Memery/README.md

 <h1>Memery</h1>

 <h2>Information</h2>
 <p>This is an updated version of an old project.
-In short it's a social network/image sharing board where you can upload your own funny pictures, comment on others posts.</p>
+In short, it's a social network/image sharing board where you can upload your own funny pictures, comment on others posts.</p>
 <p>This is built using PHP with the framework Slim.
 As for the front-end I used Bootstrap and simple javascript and a little bit of jQuery to perform certain actions on the website.</p>

 <b>The front-end code might be very messy at places but it's fully functional.</b>